-current relocation restrictions.
+As a result, it is unlikely that a restraint structured in the format of MLB's current franchise relocation restrictions would survive judicial scrutiny as the least restrictive alternative for controlling franchise movement.
+Indeed, the franchise relocation rule struck down in the Los Angeles Memorial Coliseum case, was nearly identical to MLB's current relocation restrictions.
 Given the opportunity to review MLB's relocation rule, any court employing the least restrictive approach would be hard pressed to reach a different outcome.
 However, this is not to say that MLB, the NFL, or any other professional sports league could not maintain any restrictions over franchise movement under the least restrictive alternative approach.
-Instead, such restraints would need to be "more closely tailored to serve the needs inherent in producing the 'product' and competing with other forms of entertainment."
+Instead, such restraints would need to be "more closely tailored to serve the needs inherent in producing the 'product' and competing with other forms entertainment."

-Fortunately, MLB can take some comfort in the fact that "most lower courts have only required that the restraint be "reasonably necessary' to achieve the desired effects."
-While this does not prevent a court from following the least restrictive alternative approach, the modern view is that this approach is "too narrow and difficult to implement."
-One possible reason for the movement away from the least restrictive approach may be that it is often difficult to know where to stop; there may always be a less restrictive option available.
-Moreover, to hold that the existence of a less restrictive alternative makes a restrictive covenant illegal may be too harsh of a penalty.
-This is especially true in situations where agreements by joint ventures result in substantial efficiencies while only creating minimal anticompetitive effects.
+Fortunately, MLB can take some comfort in the fact that "most lower courts have only required that the restraint "'reasonably necessary' to achieve the desired While this does not prevent a court from following the least restrictive alternative approach, the modern view is that this approach is "too narrow and difficult to implement."
+One possible reason for the movement away from the least restrictive approach may be that it is often difficult to know where to stop; there may